David Carranza Sr.

 I would definitely do the program over again if I had the opportunity to because I believe it can open many doors, just as it did for me.

-I would recommend this program to other students, especially students who are pursing a degree in Psychology, Social Work, Child Development, Criminal Justice or a career that requires contact with children and families.
+I would recommend this program to other students, especially students who are pursuing a degree in Psychology, Social Work, Child Development, Criminal Justice or a career that requires contact with children and families.
 I recommend it because it helps to understand warning signs, the importance of prevention, and how to go about helping those people who find themselves in a detrimental environment.